Phillip Tennen

 The colors are arbitrary, and have no deeper meaning.
 I picked a simple strategy to iterate colors and liked the result aesthetically, so stuck with it.

 This image would look different if you interpreted pi in a different base.
-There’s nothing unique about base-10 in this context, it’s just what I used.
+There’s nothing special about base-10 in this context, it’s just what I used.

 Here are some more irrational numbers expressed in this way: